oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

 It is the right answer.
 `Dict` is best when you don't know all the keys when you write the code, and/or if values need to be updated.

-## Over constraining argument types
+## Over-constraining argument types

+I will begin with a bold claim:
 Type constraints in Julia are **only** for dispatch.
 If you don't have multiple methods for a function, you don't need any type-constraints.
 If you must add type-constraints (for dispatch) do so as loosely as possible.
+I will justify this claim in the following sections.

+Note: while type constraints are only for dispatch, that does not mean the can't be used for other things.
+And in fact can be used for other things successfully even.
+But it doesn't change that the purpose of type-constraints is for dispatch: after all I can use a hammer as a paper-weight, but a hammer is still hammering nails.

-### Reasons people do this:
+### Reasons people do this (and why they are wrong):
-I think this comes from three main places.
+I think the over-constraining of argument types comes from three main places.
-The belief it would make the code faster (false), safer (mostly false), or easier to understand (true) The first two come from different languages which do not act like Julia.
+The belief it would make the code faster (false), safer (mostly false), or easier to understand (true, but...).
+The first two come from different languages which do not act like Julia.
 The last point on ease of understanding is absolutely true, but not worth it most of the time.
-One other reason I can imagine is misunderstanding [this part of the documentation](https://docs.julialang.org/en/v1/manual/performance-tips/), which applies to `struct` fields, not arguments.
-I hope that misunderstanding is not a common reason.
+There are better ways.

-The belief that adding type constraints makes code faster, comes from not understanding how the JIT compiler works.
+The belief that adding type-constraints makes code faster, comes from a misunderstanding of Julia's compiler works.
+Julia's JIT compiler makes the code fast regardless of the type-constraints ([with a few limited exceptions](https://docs.julialang.org/en/latest/manual/performance-tips/#Be-aware-of-when-Julia-avoids-specializing-1)).
+Specialization is how some other languages use type-annotations  for performance, but Julia applies that technique all the time (and just in time).
-The standard action ([with some exceptions](https://docs.julialang.org/en/latest/manual/performance-tips/#Be-aware-of-when-Julia-avoids-specializing-1)) of the Julia JIT is to specializes every function on the types of all arguments (not the type-constraints of the method, the types of the argument).
+The standard action  of the Julia JIT is to specializes every function on the types of all arguments (not the type-constraints of the method, the types of the argument).
 This means it generates different machine code that is more optimally suited to the particular types.
 This includes things like removing branches that can't be met by this type, static dispatches, as well as actually better CPU instructions than a normal dynmaic language might use.
 One can see this change by comparing `@code_typed ((x)->2x)(1.0)` vs `@code_typed ((x)->2x)(0x1)`.
 Some languages, for example [Cython](https://cython.readthedocs.io/en/latest/src/quickstart/cythonize.html#faster-code-via-static-typing), *do* become much faster with type-annotations, as they do not have a JIT specializing every function on input type when it occurs.
 They do their code generation ahead of time so either have to handle all cases (if not specified) or can optimize for a particular (if specified).
-In Julia the code generated for a function will be just as fast with or without type constraints.
+In Julia the code generated for a function will be just as fast with or without type-constraints.
+Another possible reason, not related to other languages, for this is misunderstanding [this part of the documentation](https://docs.julialang.org/en/v1/manual/performance-tips/), which applies to `struct` fields, not arguments.
+I hope that misunderstanding is not a common reason.

-The belief that adding type constraints makes code safer, comes from the idea of [type-safety](https://en.wikipedia.org/wiki/Type_safety).
+The belief that adding type-constraints makes code safer, comes from the idea of [type-safety](https://en.wikipedia.org/wiki/Type_safety).
 A great advantages of statically-typed ahead-of-time compiled languages is the ability at compile time to catch and report programmer errors using the type system and looking for violated constraint.
 Julia is not one of these languages, it is not statically typed so reasoning about types can only ever be partial, and Julia is not ahead to time compiled, so any errors could not be reported until the code is executing anyway.
 Julia also don't have the formal notion of an interface or contract assert in the first place.
 This lack does have a nice advantage in how duck-typing can allow for simpler constitutionality -- by assuming it works and implementing only the parts that don't.
 See my earlier [post on this](https://white.ucc.asn.au/2020/02/09/whycompositionaljulia.html#multiple-dispatch--duck-typing).
 _Errors will be thrown eventually_, when you do something unsupported.
+Occasionally, an earlier `MethodError` might be clearer to the end-user than one from deeper in the code, but at the cost of giving up on duck-typing?
+It is rarely worth it.
+(Note: not safer (since no compile time error), but clearer.)
+If you do do it, at very least make sure you get it at the right amount of looseness so you accept everything you can.
+See following examples for things in particular to get right.

-The reason one I do think holds some water, is for understandability.
+The last reason, which I do think holds some water, is for understandability.
 Putting in type-constraints on function arguments makes them easier to understand.
-This is true, it is much clear what: `apply_inner(f::Function, c::Vector{<:Vector})` does, vs `apply_inner(f, c)` does.
+Adding type-constraints can clarify code, consider `apply_inner(f::Function, c::Vector{<:Vector})` vs `apply_inner(f, c)` does.
-But we have other tools to make this clear.
+However, we have other tools to make this clear.
 For a start better names, e.g. `apply_inner(func, list_of_lists)`.
 As well as documentation: we can and should, put a docstring on most functions.
 But I do concede sometimes on this, especially when following the norms of a particular code-base.
-I will on occasion add a type-constraint because I feel like it does clarify things a lot though.
+I will on occasion add a type-constraint because I feel like it does clarify things a lot though (it can always be removed later).
-At the end of the day, they can always be removed when someone opens an issue about it.
+Mostly, though i try to stick to keeping it lose and using other tools to make my code clear.
+Other tools, like docstings and comments, don't run into the issues mentioned in the following examples.

 ### Examples